How to Backup and Recover a MediaMonkey Library

 4. Recover your database either by:

-• In MediaMonkey 5+ run MediaMonkey and using File > Manage Database > Restore from backup… function
+• For MediaMonkey for Windows 5+ run MediaMonkey and using File > Manage Database > Restore from backup… function

-• OR close MediaMonkey, copy your backup database to the default database location and restart MediaMonkey.
+• OR close MediaMonkey for Windows, copy your backup database to the default database location and restart MediaMonkey for Windows.

-6. Once your database is visible in MediaMonkey, it’s possible that many of the media entries will be greyed out.
+6. Once your database is visible in MediaMonkey for Windows, it’s possible that many of the media entries will be greyed out.
 This occurs if the paths to media files on the new drive/PC are different than on the old drive/PC.
 To correct this, see step 3.5 at: Why is Music Greyed Out / Fails to Play?

 Alternative Options